ofrikas/computer-structure-ex-3/README.md

 -----------
 3. Patching

 For this section, we were given a binary file named patchwork.
 The task was to patch this binary to make it print a secret flag.
 We used reverse engineering tools, specifically Cutter, to accomplish this.

-Steps Taken:
-- Tool Selection: Used Cutter for reverse engineering.
-- Initial Analysis: Loaded the binary into Cutter and performed an initial analysis.
-- Locating the Flag Check: Identified the code section responsible for the flag check.
-- Understanding the Condition: Found a conditional jump instruction critical to the control flow.
-- Binary Patching: Modified the value moved into the register checked by the jump condition, ensuring the program would print the flag.
-- Testing the Patch: Saved and executed the patched binary to verify the correct output.

 The detailed steps and reasoning are documented in the file cheating_is_bad.txt.

 ----------
 Conclusion